YotaYota/notes/src/web/js.md

 # Javascript

+## SPA project parts

+- Babel: JavaScript transcompiler.
+Converting ES6+ code into backwards-compatible JS code.
+- WebPack: minifies JS files and bundles them into one for providing to browsers (can also transform)

 ## Operators

 - `&&` **Logical AND**. returns the value of the *first falsey operand* or the value of the last operand (if all are truthy).